 Used to join two or more pipes or tubes together or to some other component.

 Gaskets with stainless steel mesh or filter cloth centres which eliminate particulates, to protect fill and finish sterile products.

 A device designed to prevent or control the movement of fluid from one chamber to another.

 First layer of coating sprayed on the tablet.
 This first barrier is then used as a foundation to apply additional coatings.

-SIP - Steam-in-place, heating or chemical sterilization of process equipment.
+Steam-in-place, heating or chemical sterilization of process equipment.

 Refers to drugs that are intended for ingestion.
 Types of solid dosage drugs include tablets, capsules, granules, and powders.

 The process of making something free from bacteria or other living microorganisms.

 There are three primary means of classifying surface finish.
 The first is called the standard mechanical sheet finish and is given with a number and a letter that indicates a process sequence used in the manufacture of stainless steel sheets.
 The second type of classification is by grit or mesh size.
 The third is by surface finish measurement using a device such as a profilometer.